c0d3b0t/eyedrop.py/README.md

 - rename the "eyedrop.py" to eyedrop - `mv eyedrop.py eyedrop`
 - make the file to be executable - `chmod +x eyedrop`
 - move the file to `/usr/bin` directory - `mv eyedrop /usr/local/bin` (run with `sudo` if you aren't a root user).

+### The sound

+This script plays the sound `/usr/share/sounds/freedesktop/stereo/alarm-clock-elapsed.oga`.
+It exists in the Linux Mint, but I'm not sure about other distributions.
+You can edit the script and replace it with another sound.